medical-genomics-group/JODIE/README.md

    Needed input is required to be able to fit into RAM:
    + genotype file created in step a
    + XtX file created in step c
-   + phenotype file in txt format without header in the same order as the genotype matrix as created in step b
+   + odered phenotype file created in step b
-   + list in txt format with line number of individual with missing phenotype (according to line in genotype file) - these individuals will be removed from the analysis
+   + rmid file created in step b - these individuals will be removed from the analysis
+   + rmrsid file created in step c - these markers will be removed from the analysis

    Output:
    + mean_betas.csv.zip: posterior mean of effects where columns correspond to the genetic components and rows to the markers